hongqiangyan/hongqiangyan.github.io/_pages/about.md

   - /about.html
 ---
 {% include base_path %}
-Welcome.
 I am a Ph.D. candidate in Economics at NC State University.
 I will be on the job market in the 2023-2024 academic year.

 Please feel free to reach me at  hyan6@ncsu.edu